blaxel-templates/template-corporate-cortex/README.md

      - Sign up at [OpenAI Platform](https://platform.openai.com/)
      - Navigate to API keys section
      - Create a new API key for `OPENAI_API_KEY`
+   - Exa API key:
+     - Visit Exa.ai
+     - Create an account and subscribe to a plan
+     - Generate an API key from your dashboard for EXA_API_KEY
    - Embedding model configuration:
      - Set `EMBEDDING_MODEL` to your preferred embedding model (e.g., "text-embedding-3-small")
      - Set `EMBEDDING_MODEL_TYPE` to the appropriate type (e.g., "openai")